Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/50-GeneratingApplications.md

-# Generator
+# Generating applications

-## Introduction

 The main use case for ModuleStudio application models is the creation of Zikula extensions.
-This section describes how the generator works and which artifacts are created from which model elements.
+This section describes how the generator works.

 ## Basic idea